alex-pv01/alex-pv01.github.io/content/posts/papers/auto-encoding-variational-bayes.md

 The following post is a comment on the paper [Auto Encoding Variational Bayes](#1) by [Diederik P. Kingma](https://arxiv.org/search/stat?searchtype=author&query=Kingma,+D+P) and [Max Welling](https://arxiv.org/search/stat?searchtype=author&query=Welling,+M).

-What introduces their contributions is the following question:
+The following question introduces the main motivation of the paper:

 > How can we perform efficient approximate inference and learning with directed probabilistic models whose continuous latent variables and/or parameters have intractable posterior distributions?